openebs/openebs/contribute/design/proposal-cstor-orchestration.md

    * When maya-cstor-operator detects a new SPC object, it will identify the list of nodes that satisfy the SPC constraints in terms of:
      - availability of disks
      - resources (CPU and RAM)
-     - nodes selector.
+     - node selector.
      This step can result in more than one node satisfying the constraints.
-Only the number of nodes required (as specified using max-pools) will be picked up.
+Only the number of nodes required (as specified using maxPools) will be picked up.

    * For each of the potential node where the cStor pool can be created, maya-cstor-operator will:
      * create a CStorPool (CR), which will include the following information: